 If you have a credit card, ask for a limit increase or talk with your bank about loan options.
 Many veterinarians accept Care Credit, which is a credit card specifically for health care expenses, including your pet's.
 Care Credit offers multiple payment options that may help you through your pet's crisis.
 You can find out more information about Care Credit and fill out an application on their website.
 Consumers should take care to understand the terms of any credit they accept.

-Groups like RedRover also allow you to apply for financial aid if you can't afford veterinary care for your pet.
+Groups like RedRover allow you to apply for financial aid if you can't afford veterinary care for your pet.

 It may not help in the current crisis, but you should consider purchasing pet health insurance for future medical needs.
 We recommend PetPlan.